 6 tips for eating to reduce brain fog

 These foods are loaded with antioxidants (which prevent cellular damage due to oxidation) and good fats, along with an array of vitamins and minerals to support both the gut and the brain.
 As much as possible, choose organic and/or local from sources you trust.

 1. Eat More Fat to help with brain fog

 Omega 3 fatty acids, and especially EPA and DHA, are critical to brain function.
 You may want to supplement with fish oils or an algae derivative.
 Further great fat choices include: extra virgin olive oil drizzled over foods (be careful because many brands are ‘cut’ with unhealthy oils; Costco’s Kirkland brand is supposed to be a pure choice); avocado oil, ghee, grassfed butter, or coconut oil for cooking; coconut; avocados; olives; walnuts and other nuts and seeds; chia, flax, and hemp hearts.

-Eating an array of colorful produce, mostly veggies, can help boost mood and cognitive function.
+Eating an array of colorful produce, mostly veggies, can help boost mood and cognitive function and reduce brain fog.
 All that fiber also promotes a healthy gut which is linked to brain health.
 Stock up on blueberries and other fresh or frozen berries, goji berries, Northern fruits like apples, pears, peaches and apricots which are lower glycemic; red cabbage, dark leafy greens like kale, swiss chard, spinach and romaine, cilantro, broccoli, tomatoes, different colored beets, and sweet potatoes…just as examples.

-*Check out the book Brain Maker: the power of gut microbes to heal and protect your brain-for life, by David Perlmutter, via my amazon side bar (affiliate link) for more information on this topic.
+*Check out the book Brain Maker: the power of gut microbes to heal and protect your brain-for life, by David Perlmutter for more information on this topic.